Escobita/selenium/selenium-core/selenium-website/src/main/rst/xx_webdriver.rst

     driver.get("http://www.google.com");

 WebDriver will wait until the page has fully loaded (that is, the "onload" event has fired) before returning control to your test or script.
+It's worth noting that if your page uses a lot of AJAX on load then WebDriver may not know when it has completely loaded.
+If you need to ensure such pages are fully loaded then you can use "waits".

+..
+TODO: link to a section on explicit waits in WebDriver

 Interacting With the Page
 ~~~~~~~~~~~~~~~~~~~~~~~~~